Vicken-Ghoubiguian/githubConsultationModule/README.md

 # githubConsultationPSAPI
-API for in-depth research and consultation of GitHub written in PowerShell
+PowerShell module for in-depth research and consultation of GitHub...